 In hot climates, advection plays a very important role in evaporation of water storages and therefore cannot be ignored.
-Hot dry cells or thermals form as a result of air passing over hot dry land.
-Inside the cells, the temperature may exceed 40°C and humidity may approach zero.
-As these cells pass over a water, extra energy is provided to locally increase evaporation rates at the upwind margin of the water body.
-This has the effect of depressing the mean humidity contours at the upwind margin of a waterbody (Figure 21)
+Hot dry cells, or thermals, form as a result of air passing over hot dry land.
+Inside the cells, the temperature may exceed 40 °C and humidity may approach zero.
+As these cells pass over water, extra energy is provided to locally increase evaporation rates at the upwind margin of the water body.
+This has the effect of depressing the mean humidity contours at the upwind margin of a water body (Figure 23).

-Figure 21 Principle of added evaporation energy due to the oasis effect.
+Figure 23: Principle of added evaporation energy due to the oasis effect.
 Relative Humidity contours predicted by the model of Webster and Sherman (1995) are depressed at the upwind margin of the water body, due to advection of hot dry air from an adjacent land mass.

 For most evaporation measurements, the fetch (area upwind of point of measurement with similar surface characteristics) must be sufficiently long to develop a constant flux layer.
-This happens at some distance downwind from the upwind margin of a water body where equilibrium conditions are reached ie. temperature and humidity profiles do then not change significantly as one progresses further downwind across the waterbody.
+This happens at some distance downwind from the upwind margin of a water body where equilibrium conditions are reached, that is, temperature and humidity profiles do not change significantly as one progresses further downwind across the water body.
 Some argument exists as to the minimum length of this fetch.
 Slatyer and McIlroy (1961) recommend an instrument height to fetch ratio of 1:100.
-This means that if the instrument measuring evaporation is set at a height of 1m above the water body.
-The problems with measuring evaporation using PM for water bodies less than a few hundred metres across is therefore highlighted.
+This means that if the instrument measuring evaporation is set at a height of 1 m above the water surface, then it should be situated at least 100 m downwind from the bank of the water body.
+The problems with measuring evaporation using Penman-Monteith for water bodies less than a few hundred metres across is therefore highlighted.

-Figure 22 Simplified representation of local advection (after Oke, 1987)
+Figure 24: Simplified representation of local advection (after Oke 1987)

 For small water storages (less than a few hundred metres across), advective effects are taking place across the whole of the water storage.
-Temperature, humidity, windspeed and therefore evaporation will all vary second by second.
-Hourly or minute meteorological data is therefore of little use in this situation.
+Temperature, humidity, wind speed and therefore evaporation will all vary second by second.
+Hourly or per minute meteorological data is therefore of little use in this situation.
 To truly estimate evaporation over small water storages in hot climates, we therefore require meteorological data with millisecond resolution.
 The Eddy Correlation method is able to provide this temporal resolution.
 Additionally, air stability will vary markedly through the day in hot climates and this has an important effect on evaporation.
 The Eddy Correlation technique is able to calculate stability directly from the 3 axis wind direction and speed information gained from the sonic anemometer component of the apparatus.
 However, Eddy Correlation is still only a point measurement.
 Laser and remote sensing methods are really required to measure the spatial variability of humidity fields to fully take account of advective effects.

-Under most climates that have sufficient rainfall to support ET, λE is generally some fraction of net radiation R_n.
+Under most climates that have sufficient rainfall to support ET, λE is generally some fraction of net radiation R_n .
 However, in areas where the air mass is strongly modified by dry desert conditions, the ratio of λE to R_n can exceed 1.5 (Allen 1999).
-In the case of an oasis in a desert environment, hot dry air moving sideways in the form of major eddies provides a major input of extra energy into the system (Webster and Sherman, 1995, Condie and Webster, 1997, Brutsaert and Stricker 1979, Brutsaert 1982).
+In the case of an oasis in a desert environment, hot dry air moving sideways in the form of major eddies provides a major input of extra energy into the system (Webster & Sherman 1995, Condie & Webster 1997, Brutsaert & Stricker 1979, Brutsaert 1982).
 Where A_d is the extra energy due to advection, the sum of energies is now

-$$R_n + A_d - G - H - \lambda E = 0 \qquad 28.$$
+$$R_n + A_d - G - H - \lambda E = 0$$ 29